 They are.
 Leeks are very healthy.
 Olive oil is healthy too, although some would argue that at 425°F it’s better to use an oil with a higher smoke point, such as avocado oil.
-As for the parmesan, current research says that cheese is pretty much harmless, and possibly even beneficial.
+As for the parmesan, current research says that cheese is pretty much harmless for most healthy people, and possibly even beneficial.

 How to serve roasted leeks?

-I often serve roasted leeks with fish.
+I often serve them with fish.
 They make a great side dish to baked catfish.
 And when you make these two dishes together, you can keep the oven at 425 degrees F for both, baking the fish just 5 minutes longer.

 What about leftovers?